realbakari/website/content/portfolio.md

 * Completed Management Concepts, where social responsibility and ethics was covered, allowing me to understand the importance of these aspects
 * Participate in University clubs and organizations

-**Culturally capable when working with First Australians**

-* I have had limited interaction with First Australians, however, I am experienced in cultural diversity and multiculturalism.
-Therefore, I am confident that I possess the abilities to respect and understand the cultures and rituals of First Australians

 **Effective in culturally diverse and international environments**

 * Having experience of different cultures and religions, through travels abroad, I am capable of interacting effectively with a diverse range of people of different cultures and religions